BlackdotSolutions/VCF/docs/VDF_Guide.md

 3. Enter the _{base url}_ for the custom adaptor service (e.g. [https://videris-byoa.free.beeceptor.com](https://videris-byoa.free.beeceptor.com/)) in the **Custom Adaptors URL** box.

 4. Scroll up to the top and **Apply configuration**.
-This should reset the server - if it doesn’t, you will need to do this manually.
+This should reset the server - if it doesn't, you will need to do this manually.

 Once configured, the relevant section of the configuration site should look something like this: